Rio Rancho Estates

-More amazing features of this home include smart home technology, 9' flat ceilings, front and backyard landscaping, optional upgrades and more!
+More amazing features of this home include smart home technology, 9' flat ceilings, front landscaping, optional upgrades and more!
 Speak to a sales representative today for more information.

 Images represent the Palo Verde plan only and may vary from homes as built.

 Your New D.R.
 Horton home in Phoenix, AZ

 Having experienced exceptional population growth, Phoenix has become the 6th most populous city in the United States.
 There’s a good reason for this: it’s the cultural center of a state in the sunniest region of the country and it’s an ideal place to own a home with the number of job opportunities available.

 Why Choose D.R.
 HortonWhen you choose America’s Builder to construct your home, you select the features and location that work best for you.
 Below is a list of reasons why it’s a smart idea to choose the largest home builder in the nation:

 - The benefits of high quality, new home construction include the most advanced technology, energy efficiencies and building standards.

 - A robust new home warranty provides buyers peace of mind.

 - New houses typically don’t require the upgrades and maintenance needed in pre-owned homes before moving in or during the initial years of ownership.